-Join Dennis Taylor for an in-depth discussion in this video Understanding how Excel records and stores dates, part of Excel 2007: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Understanding how Excel records and stores dates, part of Working with Dates and Times in Excel 2007.

 In many Excel worksheets, date data and time data are important ingredients.…For example, on the screen here, in column F, we see Hire Dates, important…information for this list here.…In another worksheet here, we're keeping track of sales by date and time; both…columns C and D are important.…Notice that in both cases the information is right aligned.…The way Excels handles dates and times is perhaps best understood by talking…about the idea that both of them are considered values.…